jasonwolfg/update-ms-teams-presence-from-inbound-interaction/blueprint/index.md

    ![Import the Find Teams User ID Action](images/4BImportFindTeamsUserIdDataAction.png "Select the Create Teams meeting JSON file to import it")

 ### Import the Update Teams User Presence Action
-This data action creates and sends an SMS message that contains the Microsoft Teams video meeting URL to the customer.
-The Create Teams Video Meeting data action that you configured creates the URL.
+This data action calls the Microsoft Graph API to update the Teams user's presence.

 1. Download the *Update-Teams-User-Presence.custom.json* file from the [update-ms-teams-presence-from-inbound-interaction repo](https://github.com/jasonwolfg/update-ms-teams-presence-from-inbound-interaction "Opens the GitHub repo") GitHub repository.
 Save this file in your local desktop to import it into Genesys Cloud.
 2. Navigate to **Integrations** > **Actions** and click **Import**.